Bdot42/mfakto/README-mfakto.txt

 # 0 What is mfakto #
 ####################

-mfakto is the OpenCL-port of mfactc.
+mfakto is the OpenCL-port of mfaktc.
 It aims to contain the same features and application use cases in time. mfaktc is a program for trial factoring of mersenne numbers.
 The name mfaktc is "Mersenne FAKTorisation with Cuda".
 Faktorisation is a mixture of the